Skip to main content

 4. Leadership skills

 Customer success managers often take on leadership roles for the customer success team.
-They act as mentors to more junior teammates and might lead training sessions or other customer success enablement initiatives.
+They mentor more junior teammates and might lead training sessions or other customer success enablement initiatives.

-Because CSMs take on a vital client-facing role, they need to be leaders who think on their feet and offer resolutions for customers.
+Because CSMs take on a vital client-facing role, they need to be leaders who think on their feet and offer customer resolutions.
 They should show they have customer service skills, take initiative, and be willing to tackle new challenges.

 5. Empathy